Grantee: Board of Regents of the University System of Georgia

 - asynchronous short-session on-line courses,

-- face-to-face service learning experiences punctuated at key risk points, and
+- face-to-face service learning experiences in the senior year

-Through a partnership between the University System of Georgia and Desire2Learn (a learning management system provider), instructors will be able to use advanced learning analytics to support students in real-time.
+Through a partnership between the University System of Georgia and Desire2Learn (a learning management system provider), instructors will be able to use advanced learning analytics to support students in real-time begining in late 2014.
 Student support team members (instructors, advisors, and support staff) will be responsible for monitoring and supporting 400 students through these learning analytics.
 This high ratio is afforded by the automated capabilities of Design2Learn and builds on the existing success of University System of Georgia's electronic core curriculum (eCore), which allows students to compete their first two years in an online environment.

-In order to ensure a streamlined transition between high school and college, students may earn credit through dual enrollment.
+In order to ensure a streamlined transition between high school and college, students may earn credit through dual enrollment prior to admission to the program.
 Up to 30 hours of credit will be available for award through competency based formats including outcomes based modules, in-house prior learning assessment, portfolio options tied to service learning, as well as nationally recognized assessments from external organizations etc. Students can transfer the core curriculum across Georgia’s network of institutions.

-The University System of Georgia will implement a cross-institution sustainable open resource development model intended to allow half of the courses in the core curriculum to utilize primarily open educational resources.
+The University System of Georgia will implement a cross-institution sustainable open resource development model intended to allow up to half of the courses in the core curriculum to utilize primarily open educational resources.
 This cost-saving model engages faculty and reflects students’ current methods of learning.
+Another cost-saving feature is the use of e-books and low-coast codes to publisher sites.
 For further support of this predominantly on-line program focused on low income young adults, Columbus State University will loan technology including notebooks to students in order for them to be able to access courses and supplementary materials at no cost.

 - Profile: This at-a-glance document summarizes the key features of this grantee’s breakthrough model through graphics and quick facts.
 It offers important information about the instructional and financial models, student demographics, hardware and software choices, and contact info. http://net.educause.edu/ir/library/pdf/NG1223.pdf